battle-tactics-strategies

 The Battle Formation: The Horns of the Buffalo

 The most famous tactical innovation of the Zulu Impi was the "horns of the buffalo" formation, known in isiZulu as izimpondo zankomo.
 This formation was not a rigid plan but a flexible battlefield maneuver that could be adapted to terrain and enemy behavior.
-It consisted of four main components.
+It consisted of four main components, each with a specific tactical function.

 Training, Discipline, and Psychological Warfare